Janusz Palikot

-Janusz Marian Palikot (born 26 October 1964) is a Polish politician, activist and businessman.
+Janusz Marian Palikot (/pl/; born 26 October 1964) is a Polish politician, activist and businessman.
 Palikot studied philosophy and became wealthy as a businessman who dealt with crates and distilled beverages.
 He was elected to Sejm on 25 September 2005 in the 6 Lublin district, running on the Civic Platform list, and was re-elected in 2007.

 Palikot left Civic Platform in 2011 and founded Movement of Support, later renamed Palikot's Movement, an anti-clerical and liberal party, which won 10 percent of the vote in the 2011 parliamentary election.

 Personal life

 Palikot was born in Biłgoraj.
 He studied philosophy at John Paul II Catholic University of Lublin and earned a master's degree at Warsaw University.
 He was an entrepreneur and had been co-owner of Polmos Lublin S.A. (a vodka business) and Ambra S.A.
 In 2005, he got divorced from his first wife, Maria Nowińska, with whom he has two sons (her parents funded his first steps as a businessman), Emil and Aleksander; he has since married Monika Kubat, with whom he has a son, Franciszek, and a daughter, Zofia.